ViroGym: Realistic Large-Scale Benchmarks for Evaluating Viral Proteins: ViroGym

 Similar to how language models learn grammar and contextual meaning from text, pLMs can learn biological rules and functional properties from amino acid sequences.
 Leveraging the rapid growth of protein sequence data, researchers have trained pLMs using unsupervised learning to generate representations that capture information ranging from protein structure to biochemical properties, providing features for a wide array of biomedical applications~\cite{rives2021biological}.

-In this work, we focus on single-sequence pLMs representative of current approaches – ESM-1 \cite{rives2019biological} as the first generation of pLMs; ESM-1v \cite{meier2021language} enabling zero-shot variant fitness prediction; ESM-2 \cite{lin2022language} is available in model sizes ranging from 8M to 15B parameters; ProtT5 \cite{elnaggar2021prottrans} is an encoder-decoder architecture designed to capture contextual meaning in amino acid sequences, whose embeddings support models such as VESPA and VESPAI \cite{marquet_embeddings_2022}; ProGen2 suite \cite{nijkamp_progen2_2023} exploring dataset and scale effects, spanning antibody-specific models to the large BFD90-trained mode; ProtGPT2 \cite{ferruz_protgpt2_2022} aimed at de novo protein generation; Tranception \cite{notin2022tranception} achieving robust performance at modelling the fitness landscape of protein sequences.
+In this work, we focus on single-sequence pLMs representative of current approaches -- ESM-1 \cite{rives2019biological} as the first generation of pLMs; ESM-1v \cite{meier2021language} enabling zero-shot variant fitness prediction; ESM-2 \cite{lin2022language} is available in model sizes ranging from 8M to 15B parameters; ProtT5 \cite{elnaggar2021prottrans} is an encoder-decoder architecture designed to capture contextual meaning in amino acid sequences, whose embeddings support models such as VESPA and VESPAI \cite{marquet_embeddings_2022}; ProGen2 suite \cite{nijkamp_progen2_2023} exploring dataset and scale effects, spanning antibody-specific models to the large BFD90-trained mode; ProtGPT2 \cite{ferruz_protgpt2_2022} aimed at de novo protein generation; Tranception \cite{notin2022tranception} achieving robust performance at modelling the fitness landscape of protein sequences.

 Our primary focus is on the ability of pLMs to predict variant fitness accurately in a zero-shot setting, as determining precise protein function experimentally can take weeks or months.
 For example, during the COVID-19 pandemic, structural analysis revealing atomic-level conformations of the SARS-CoV-2 RBD was completed one month after the first full genome sequences were available \cite{wrapp2020cryo}.
 Therefore, given the time efficiency of early vaccine development and data leakage risks, we mainly focus on single sequence-based pLMs in ViroGym.
+To minimise the risk of training data contamination, we deliberately include only well-established pLM versions with documented pre-training cutoffs prior to 2021 (e.g., ESM2 trained on UniRef data from April 2021, ProGen2 published in 2023), rather than the most recent model releases.
+Because most ViroGym benchmark data were collected after 2020, this choice ensures that the evaluation reflects genuine zero-shot generalization rather than incidental exposure to assayed sequences during pre-training.